Tenza/configurations/ArchLinux Installation/README.md

 You have to disable IPv6 on the connection.
 To do so, go to:
 > NetworkManager Tray > Edit Connections > Wired > Network name > Edit > IPv6 Settings > Method > Ignore/Disabled

+##### Disable IPv6 on UFW

+If when you click `IPv6 Support` in `System Settings > Network and Conectivity > Firewall` check box, and it changes the firewall status, try the "Restore Defauls" button, an then reset:

+> Firewall Status - Yes
+IPv6 Support - No
+Outgoing Policy - Allow
+Incoming Policy - Deny
+Logging Level - Medium